A Vegetable Garden for Every Lifestyle

 If you are making traditional garden rows, make them straight to aid in cultivation, weed management, and harvesting.
 In traditional beds with rows, the entire garden is amended—both the rows and the pathways.
 To make a straight row, drive a stake into the ground at each end of the row and draw a string taut between the stakes.

 The purpose of an intensively grown garden is to harvest the most produce possible from a given space.
 Intensive gardening has become a popular model as urban areas have become more crowded and yards have become smaller.
 Many home landscapes cannot accommodate the traditional row garden, and intensive gardening provides a viable alternative.
 Intensive gardens optimize the use of space and use succession planting to maximize production, but they require careful planning.
-Although intensive gardens are often in raised beds, they can also be in-ground gardens or even in large containers.
+Although intensive gardens are often in raised beds, they can also be in-ground gardens or even in large containers (see Table 16–1 for recommended spacing in intensive gardening).

 One method of intensive planting is “square foot gardening,” an approach that was formalized by Mel Bartholemew in his 1981 book Square Foot Gardening and his subsequent 2006 All New Square Foot Gardening.
 The French were using these intensive gardening techniques in the late 1800s, but Bartholemew popularized the concept.
 Vegetables are grown in 1-foot by 1-foot squares within a raised bed (Figure 16–11).
 Beds are designed to be no more than 4 feet across so they can be managed from the outside.
 The gardener never compacts the soil by stepping where the vegetables grow.
 Gardeners can arrange their square-foot beds in multiple ways to fit the available space.
 Beds are marked in 1-foot squares using a wood lattice, string, plastic tape, or re-used slats from window blinds.
 These markings help clearly define planting spaces and make it easy to follow planting density recommendations.
 Within each square, many vegetables can be grown.
 The spacing is determined by the ultimate size of the vegetables grown within that square.
 Large plants, such as broccoli or tomatoes, may require multiple squares to allow each plant to grow to full size.
 Smaller plants (like beets) can be planted up to 16 plants per square, while others (such as carrots) can have 32 per square.